Dave-team/Knowledge-base/Priorities.md

 Pick up good habits from the knowledge base and make these my own.
 This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
 - Affirm these habits and visualize implementing them in detail on a daily basis, both in relaxing and in stressful times.
 Visualize being the person of your design and how that person acts in challenging situations.
 Then practice that (fake confidence if needed) until it becomes natural.
 - Force regular mindful breaks.
 When relaxed to change the structure of the brain.
 When not aware to accept, let go and move on.
 Be aware and breath.
 - Reflect on my performance against the habits / philosophy regularly and adjust where necessary.
 How did I behave?
 Why?
 What can be done better?
 What lessons can I learn from this?
-Potentially journal about this.
+What are the upcoming challenges and how will I approach these?
+Journalling and weekly review sessions could help get in this habit

 ## General Reminders
 - **Remember the insignifance of it all** We are a blip in the grand scheme of history.
 We are evolved monkeys that will evolve into something else.
 We are simply creatures in the universe.
 - **Choose happiness** The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.
 Happiness is a choice - we can choose to dance, smile and remember that the world is an amazing place.
 Be the person who is happy and grateful regardless of anything else.
 If we're too caught up we stop seeing the positive and life just passes by.
 When life flashes by, make sure its worth watching - “how was the trip, man?”